Make the most of what Sai Kung has to offer and explore where to eat, drink and shop in this beautiful little town…

 Hong Kong UNESCO Global Geopark: Sharp Island/Hap Mun Bay

 Nestled in Hong Kong’s UNESCO Global Geopark, Sharp Island is home to two stunning beaches that are well worth your while.
 We recommend taking a boat (about $30 to $40 for a round trip) from Sai Kung Pier to the first beach, Kiu Tsui.
 From there, you can see the Tombolo land bridge connecting Sharp Island to Kiu Tau.
 Take a walk across this very Instagrammable natural wonder at low tide for a short outing.
 If you have more time, hike the 1.7km over to Hap Mun Bay beach and take a boat back from the pier there.

 A tranquil spot of green, the Lions Nature Education Centre is the perfect place to take your dogs on a walk, explore the many different veggies grown there and marvel at the butterflies.

 Lions Nature Education Centre, Tsiu Hang Special Area, Sai Kung, New Territories, Hong Kong (get off any bus coming into Sai Kung from the Pak Sha Wan side at Pak Kong bus stop)

 Sai Wan Stargazing Site

 Did you know Sai Kung is a hotspot for stargazing?
-So much so that the government has constructed a stargazing facility between Sai Wan and Ham Tin Wan where visitors can comfortably lay down and marvel at the twinkling constellations above.
+So much so that the government has constructed a stargazing facility between Sai Wan and Ham Tin Wan where visitors can comfortably lie down and gaze up at the twinkling constellations above.